wdoyle42/ll0_8200_summer_21/README.md

 *Note: When new async videos are available, they will be linked under the appropriate week. *

-*To access lecture notes use ctrl+click on a mac or right click on a pc, then click "save link as" and save to the class directory on your computer.*
+*To access lecture notes and/or data sets use ctrl+click on a mac or right click on a pc, then click "save link as" and save to the class directory on your computer.*

 1. Welcome to Data Science: Tools of the Trade [Lecture Notes](https://raw.githack.com/wdoyle42/ll0_8200_summer_21/main/01-intro.Rmd)

-2. Analyzing Data: Conditional Means [Lecture Notes]()
+2. Analyzing Data: Conditional Means [Lecture Notes]() and [Data Set]()

   [Updated Async Video Part 1](https://youtu.be/NQtvxw9CNCU)